andk123/andk123.github.io/_projects/imagecompress.md

 ## Idea

-Image compression is an important topic in Content Delivery Network (CDN) and for content distributors.
-When a user asks for a specific file or image, this request is made to the root server that sends the image to the edge server.
-Now, if this image is requested multiple times, it will be stocked in a cache server close to the client to be distributed to a node in a timely manner and reduce overhead.
-These servers work with load balancers and other clusters to ensure low latency in the network.
-Now for the cases of images, a simple picture may have different resolutions requested by different users at the same which will be cached.
-User A asks for a medium resolution which is downloaded from the root server and stored in the cache, and User B ask for the same image, but in a higher resolution.
+File compression is an important aspect in cloud computing and in Content Delivery Network (CDN).
+For example, in a CDN system, when a user asks for a new file or image, the request would be propagated to the root server which would retrieve the file from the database then transfer it back to an edge server the user has access to.
+Now, if this data is requested multiple times, it would be stocked in a cache server close to the client to speed up access and reduce demand on the company's bandwidth.
+These servers usually work in tandem with reverse proxies or load balancers to ensure efficiency and improve performances.

+Now for the case of images, a simple picture may have different resolutions requested by different users that would need to be cached.
+Say User A asks for a medium resolution picture which is requested from the root server then stored in the cache, and User B asks for the same image, but in a higher resolution which will also be stored in the cache.
 Storing multiple images in a cache servers can prove to be costly, especially if there are many nodes in the network.
-To reduce the size of these nodes, we can compress the images, but what can we do about the multiple resolutions?
-In the case mentioned above, instead of storing the same image into 2 different resolutions, is there a way to save this image in 1 compressed resolution and when uncompressing it, having the choice to get one of the 2 resolutions.
+To reduce the size of these nodes, we can compress the images, but what can we do about the fact that we have multiple resolutions?
+We have the same picture, but in two different resolutions stored in the cache.
+Is there a way to save only 1 compressed representation of that image in the cache and have the choice to uncompress it to one of the 2 resolutions when the image needs to be retrieved?

-The solution I am currently studying is to train a network to compress *medium* resolution images, then to train a second network to compress *high* resolution images, and finally train a third network to use the compressed *high* resolution of the image and generate its *medium* resolution with high accuracy using AutoEncoders.
+Well, the solution I am currently studying is to train a network to compress *medium* resolution images, then to train a second network to compress *high* resolution images, and finally train a third network to use the compressed *high* resolution of the image and generate its *medium* resolution with high accuracy using AutoEncoders.
 This way, only high resolution images would have to be stored in the cache servers.
-Then, if this works the next step would be to train a generative network to decompress *medium* resolution images into *high* resolution.
+Then, if this works the next step would be to train a generative network to use the compressed *medium* resolution images to get a *high* resolution image:
+1. Network to compress/decompress medium resolution images
+2. Network to compress/decompress high resolution images
+3. Network to retrieve medium resolution image from compressed high resolution image
+    - 3b.
+Network to generate high resolution image from compressed medium resolution image

-The findings in this project could then be extended to videos---which are some of the biggest files in CDNs.
-This idea is explored in the Paper [Deep Generative Video Compression](https://arxiv.org/abs/1810.02845), although it only explorer the compression of videos using Variational Autoencoders and not its decompression into different resolutions.
+The findings of this project could then be extended to videos---which are some of the largest files in CDNs.
+This idea is explored in the paper [Deep Generative Video Compression](https://arxiv.org/abs/1810.02845) which explores the compression of videos using Variational Autoencoders.

 ### Deep Learning Task

 **Goal**: Find compressed knowledge representation of the original input

 The goal in the first step is to find the latent, or compressed, representation of the images we want to save in the cache.

-**How**: Using Autoencoders on a large bank of images
+**How**: By training Autoencoders on a large bank of images

-This can be done notably by using Autoencoders.
-The Autoencoder is a type of artificial neural network used to learn efficient data codings in an unsupervised manner.
+This can be done notably by using a specific type of artificial neural network: the autoencoder.
+The autoencoder is a technique used to discover efficient data codings in an unsupervised manner.
 The aim of an autoencoder is to learn a representation for a set of data (encoder), typically for dimensionality reduction, then to learn how to reconstruct the data back from the reduced encoded representation to a representation that is as close to the original input as possible (decoder).

 ![](/assets/img/projects/imagecompress/encoder1.png){:.figure1 style="max-width: 50%;"}
 ![](/assets/img/projects/imagecompress/encoder2.png){:.figure1 style="max-width: 50%;"}